 Ceilings

-Repair Category 2
+Repair Category 1

 Notes The textured finishes may contain asbestos based material.
 See information on asbestos in the Limitations of Inspection section above.
-There is timber cladding to ceiling surfaces.
-This may represent a fire hazard.

 Internal Walls

-Repair Category 2
+Repair Category

-Notes There are drill holes from previous fittings.
+Notes No significant defects evident.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.